hartmaj2/plat-arch-solids-coloring/Notes/sage_notes.md

 1. relaut <- 0
 2. for c in colorings
-3.   ref <- coloring in relaut obtained by relabeling p and automorphism a
+3.   ref, p, a <- coloring in relaut obtained by relabeling p and automorphism a
 4.   if no such ref exists: # this is the first representative
 5.     relaut <+- c
 6.   else: